Tuskiurhil/Barcode-Generator/README.md

 * Example $BASH: *"python3 /home/"user"/Desktop/code128.py"*

-Then just input your Value (eg. "12345", multiple Values can be seperated with a comma eg. "12345,23456,34567"), hit "Create Barcode(s)" and the Script will create a .png file of your barcodes.
+Then just input your Value (eg. "12345", multiple Values can be seperated with a comma eg. "12345,23456,34567"), select which Filetype and Barcode Format you want, hit "Create Barcode(s)" and the Script will turn your input into barcode images.

-The Barcode Images will be put in the same location as the .py file and they will be named according to the Value you gave them.
+The Barcode Images will be put in the same location as the .py file and they will be named according to the Value and Barcode Format you gave them.

-To change the resolution of the Output Image, adjust the Values in the fields Width and Height
+To change the resolution of the Output Image, adjust the Values in the fields Width and Height.

 ## Planned Features